Canada's Financial Comparison Guide

 Finally, property-specific documents are needed once you have an accepted offer.
 This includes the signed purchase agreement and details from the Multiple Listing Service (MLS) for the property.
 These documents confirm the property's details and purchase price.

-The application process starts with personal finance checks.
-Review your credit and establish a clear budget.
-Get pre-approved to confirm your borrowing power.
-Once a property offer is accepted, submit your complete application.
-This leads to an appraisal and the stress test.
-Finally, review the commitment letter with a lawyer and proceed to closing.
+The application process starts with your financial foundation.
+Check your credit and carefully determine your budget.
+Obtain a pre-approval to confirm your borrowing power before house hunting.
+Once your offer is accepted, submit your complete application with all required documents.
+This will trigger the property appraisal and the stress test.
+Finally, review your commitment letter with legal counsel and complete the closing process.

 Important

-Rates are estimated for June 2026 and are subject to market changes.
-For the most precise and up-to-date mortgage rate information, it is recommended to consult directly with lenders or a mortgage broker.
+All rates provided are approximate for July 2026 and are subject to market fluctuations.
+For the most accurate and up-to-date mortgage rate information, it is strongly advised to consult with a qualified mortgage broker or individual lenders.

 Advantages and Risks of Conventional Mortgages